 This material is also available to parents and the community during various committee or workshop meetings.
-The district also has a Crisis Response Team which is present in each building in order to respond effectively and appropriately to a crisis involving violent behaviors.
+The district also has a Crisis Response Team which is present in each building in order to respond effectively and appropriately to a crisis involving violent behaviors as well as participate in threat assessment practices.
 This Crisis Response Team is also available for questions from the staff, students, parents and community.